AvhikBiswas/diagram-ai/README.md

 ## 🙌 Contributors

-Built with ❤️ by [Your Name], AI enthusiast & full-stack developer.
+Built with ❤️ by Avhik Biswas.

 Want to contribute?
 PRs welcome!